DigiCert KnowledgeBase - Technical Support-hero

 Description

-On February 24, 2026, DigiCert will start validating Domain Name System Security Extensions (DNSSEC), if present, when verifying domain control and performing DNS Certification Authority Authorization (CAA) checks.
+On February 24, 2026, DigiCert will start validating Domain Name System Security Extensions (DNSSEC), if present, during domain control validation and DNS Certification Authority Authorization (CAA) checks.
 This change affects all products that require domain validation and/or CAA checks before certificate issuance:

 • Public TLS certificates (DV, OV, and EV)